 Looking to fulfill an internship and desire to gain a global experience that will set you apart from your peers?
 Concordia St. Paul offers a variety of programs in which you can gain invaluable work experience during a semester or over the summer.
 Take your career preparation to the next level by considering a business internship in Germany or China, a biology field placement in Ecuador or Costa Rica, or student teach in Shanghai or Ireland.
 The world awaits!
 Contact [email protected] today to discuss your international internship possibilities.

 International Internships are unpaid and placements vary with many fields being represented.
 Add an internship to your semester abroad or complete an internship over the summer.
 Fill out the Study Abroad Questionnaire, make an Advising Appointment, Browse internship options: Internship Search

 International Student Teaching

 Student teaching abroad enables students to spend one teaching placement abroad practicing their teaching skills in a unique environment.
 International student teaching placements are based on a number of factors – availability of appropriate sites, housing options, co-op teachers in matching levels or subject areas, etc. Visit the Student Teaching Abroad Application Page for more information.
+Make an Advising Appointment.
 Current potential placement locations:

 Service Trips are not for credit and available to all undergraduate students.
 Service trips are proposed by students and student-led.
 Students must submit an application and a $500 deposit to be considered for a service trip.
 Service Trips are a great opportunity to travel and serve and will provide excellent life experience to prepare you for your future vocation.
 Students have the opportunity to fundraise for service trips throughout the year.
-For more information email CALL@csp.edu or stop by the CALL Center in Meyer Hall 115.
+For more information email [email protected] or stop by the Center for Student Engagement in Meyer Hall 115.